 The Community Assistance and Life Liaison program (CALL) is a program led by Gulf Coast JFCS in partnership with St. Petersburg Police Department.
 A team of clinical staff and community navigators are dispatched to non-violent, non-criminal calls to provide a therapeutic, wrap-around response.
-The program will roll out in multiple phases, initially embedding CALL team members with police officers and eventually transitioning to an entirely independent response.
 The CALL program responds to intoxication, drug overdose, mental health crisis, suicide intervention, truancy, homeless complaints, and neighborhood disputes.

 Darlington Residential Treatment Facility

-Darlington Residential Treatment Facility is a 16-bed-level 2 state licensed facility that provides short-term (3-9 month) residential treatment to adults who are 18+ and are diagnosed with severe and persistent mental illness and/or a co-occurring disorder.
+Darlington Residential Treatment Facility is a 16-bed-level two state-licensed facility that provides short-term (3-9 month) residential treatment to adults who are diagnosed with severe and persistent mental illness and/or a co-occurring disorder.
 The facility provides access to psychiatric medication management services as well as psychosocial rehabilitation, individual counseling, and case management services, in addition to life skills training in a home-like environment that fosters independence and encourages individuals to seek independent living in the community.
 The facility receives referrals from the local state hospital as well as the mental health receiving facilities, case managers, and family members within the Suncoast Region.

 - Must be age 18 or older.

 - Diagnosed with a severe and persistent mental illness as evidenced by a psychiatric evaluation completed within the last year.

 - Able to function in an unlocked facility and therefore not a danger to self or others.